GavinWang-2024/UFC_stats_scraper/README.md

 ### 4. `scrape_upcoming_events()`

-This function scrapes data for upcoming UFC events:
+Scrapes data for upcoming UFC events:
 -Defines the URL for the upcoming UFC events page.
 -Sends a GET request to that URL using requests.get.
     -If the request is successful (status code 200), it proceeds.
     -If not, it handles the error appropriately.
-It uses BeautifulSoup to parse the HTML content of the response and finds the section containing upcoming events using a specific class name:
+Uses BeautifulSoup to parse the HTML content of the response and finds the section containing upcoming events using a specific class name:

 Extracts event details from each entry:
 -Event name (using text.strip() to remove whitespace) -Date (using text.strip())
 -Location (using text.strip())
--For each event, it constructs a link URL by formatting the event name (likely replacing spaces with hyphens and converting to lowercase).
+-For each event, constructs a link URL by formatting the event name (likely replacing spaces with hyphens and converting to lowercase).
 It creates a dictionary for each event containing:
    -Name
    -Date
    -Location